LPLDD-1A-16V-3CH Laser Diode Driver

-Each of the controls are labeled on the PCB to make it more intuitive and easier to set.
+Each of the controls is labeled on the PCB to make it more intuitive and easier to set.

-This driver is provided without a heatsink to allow customers to use their own heatsink.
+This laser controller is provided without a heat sink to allow customers to use their own heatsink.
 It also reduces the price for those customers who wish to operate it at a low current where a heat sink is not required.
 It is a fully functioning component ready to be mounted in laser devices.

 Vin = 0,3* I + Vd

 - I - the desired maximum current

 All channels are powered by one common input.

 Modulation inputs can be used as TTL inputs with its logic levels of 0 V and 5 V or as an analog input.
 Analog modulation means that by using 2,5 V on ANG input you get 50% output power, analogically by using 4 V you get 80% output power, etc.

 Depending on the used laser diode and PSU, you should monitor and assure proper cooling for MOSFETs.